 Problem Many people in the world face additional challenges created by limited mobility, physical, or mental impairment.
-These can make challenges of clean access under Covid-19 even more daunting.
-How do you avoid touching if you cannot see?
-How do you interact with the world in a covid-safe way, while also fighting physical impairment?
-It […]
+These can make challenges of […]

-Problem Money, in the form of both notes and coins, provides contact surfaces that can be shared by many people in a short space of time.
-Whilst transmission via cash hasn’t been delineated, some banks around the world are taking steps to disinfect cash to ensure that it’s coronavirus free (see here).
-In order to […]
+Problem Money, in the form of both notes and coins, provides contact surfaces that can be shared by many people in a […]

-Problem As our schools, universities, offices and workplaces are adapted to life with coronavirus, facilities such as bathrooms will also need to be amended in two main ways.
-First, to ensure social distancing protocols are adhered to, and second, to reduce the risk of virus transmission via numerous shared contact surfaces.
-These need to be […]
+Problem As our schools, universities, offices and workplaces are adapted to life with coronavirus, facilities such as bathrooms will also need to […]

-Problem The Hackspace, once exclusively synonymous with electronics and model airplane enthusiasts, has grown to become a globally acknowledged hub for social innovation and enterprise.
-Appealing to an emergent cultural ethos of autonomy and shared knowledge, pop-up hackspaces have taken shape over the past decade in everything from railway arches to city office blocks, boasting […]
+Problem The Hackspace, once exclusively synonymous with electronics and model airplane enthusiasts, has grown to become a globally acknowledged hub for social […]

 Problem A well-known piece of countryside etiquette is to take nothing but photos and leave nothing but footprints.
-With the coronavirus outbreak this becomes truer than ever – nobody wants to take the virus home with them from a walk, nor leave it behind.
-A post lockdown world will involve a substantial change in our […]
+With the coronavirus outbreak […]

 University buildings (like many other buildings throughout our cities) have many hundreds of users every day, all needing to move through and access a variety of different spaces, each with their own locks and access controls.
 In a world of social distancing, we need to think about how people move through buildings and access spaces efficiently, while preventing bottlenecks, minimising transmission risks, and still allowing important security and access controls to stay in place.